 Pub.
 Util.
 Code Section 311(g)(1) provides that resolutions must be served to all parties and subject to at least 30 days public review.
 However, given that this Resolution is issued outside of a formal proceeding, interested stakeholders need not have party status in a Commission proceeding in order to submit comments.
-Comments are due 20 days from the mailing date of this Resolution.
-Replies will not be accepted.
+This Resolution was mailed on September 16, 2022, for comment, and comments were due 20 days after the mailing date.
+Replies were not accepted.

-This draft Resolution was served on the service list of R.18-10-007 and will be placed on the Commission's agenda no earlier than 30 days from today.
+This draft Resolution was served on the service list of R.18-10-007.
+No comments were received.